-Nevertheless, many old line companies are in a panic about Amazon and feel they need to "do something" to show they are being responsive.
+Nevertheless, many old-line companies are in a panic about Amazon and feel they need to "do something" to show they are being responsive.
 And often these efforts are really unnecessary and

 half-hearted half-assed.
 For example, Walmart just ended its agreement with Lyft and Uber to deliver groceries.
-This is an attempt to counter Amazon's delivery of groceries from their Whole Foods division.
+This was an attempt to counter Amazon's delivery of groceries from their Whole Foods division.
 The media was agog when Amazon bought Whole Foods, which is a specialty high-end food retailer that serves only a tiny minority of the country.

 We were told that our fresh kale would be droned to our houses from Whole Foods via Amazon.
 The reality is most Americans eat Cheetos and orange soda - not kale - and they buy it at the Safeway or Walmart, not at Whole Foods.
 Only a few yuppies in major cities shop at Whole Foods - and these are the same people who write articles in newspapers.
 So newspaper reporters tend to focus on things that affect their lives, blithely assuming we all live lavishly in Manhattan or DC.

 The reality is, home food delivery hasn't take off - by drone or otherwise - as most people still like to go to the grocery store and thump the melons and pick out their produce.
 Oftentimes, you don't know what you want to buy until you see what is available at the store.
-It is hard to impulse-shop on Amazon - but is is great for buying things you already know you want.
+It is hard to impulse-shop on Amazon - but it is great for buying things you already know you want.

 Home delivery of groceries has been around since the dawn of the grocery business.
-If you watch any old time TV shows from 1950s, there was always a grocery boy delivering a box of groceries to Aunt Bee or something of that nature.
+If you watch any old time TV shows from 1950s, there was always a grocery boy delivering a box of groceries to Aunt Bea or something of that nature.
 Most grocery stores offered home delivery for shut-ins and whatnot.
 Peapod, division of Giant Foods (as I recall) was offering home delivery of groceries back in the 1990s.
 Why is it that when Amazon does something, we all act like it is a miracle, even though people have been doing the same damn thing for eons?

 Simply stated, Whole Foods is not a threat to the major grocery business anymore than Balducci's is.
-Balducci's in case you didn't know is another one of those high-end ultra-expensive grocery stores that's centered in New York City.
+Balducci's in case you didn't know, is another one of those high-end ultra-expensive grocery stores that's centered in New York City.
 Don't get me wrong, Balducci's sells wonderful things - it's just that you and I can't afford to shop there on a daily basis without going broke or becoming even fatter than we are.
 They bought out the store Mark used to manage.
 Back then, we used to buy all our groceries there.
 Mark would come home with a negative paycheck, even with a 40% manager discount.
 We were "whole paycheck" decades before Whole Foods - and we learned early on that it made no sense.